Submodular Order Functions and Assortment Optimization: Applications of Submodular Order Functions

+We start by providing background on assortment optimization and discussing related work.
+Recall that in assortment optimization, we assume that a choice model $\phi: N\times 2^N\to [0,1]$ is given and we are interested in the problem of finding the revenue optimizing assortment subject to some constraint.
+Given assortment $S$, the probability that customer chooses product $i\in S$ is given by $\phi(i,S)$.
+Customer may choose an \emph{outside option} (not in $S$) with probability $1-\sum_{i\in S}\phi(i,S)$.
+Given (fixed) prices $(r_i)_{i\in N}$, the expected revenue is,

-Instances of assortment optimization are prevalent in retailing and online advertising.
-A good choice model must walk a thin line between ability to represent real-life choice behavior, ease of estimating model parameters, and computational tractability.
-Since classic works, such as \cite{Thurstone27} and \cite{Luce59}, the literature on choice models has grown vast and continues to evolve\footnote{For instance, see \cite{aouad2019click, cao2019network, goutam2019generalized, jagabathula20, misic, berbeg, mallows}.}.
-Out of the many choice models that have been introduced in the literature, we are interested in the following fundamental models.
+Out of the many choice models that have been introduced in the literature, we are interested in the following well studied choice models.

-\textbf{Multinomial Logit Choice Model (MNL)} \citep{Luce59,McFadden73, Plackett75}: This model is defined by parameters $v_i\geq 0$ for $i\in N$. $v_0\geq 0$ denotes the parameter for the outside option.
+\textbf{Multinomial Logit Choice Model (MNL)} \citep{Bradley1952RankAO,Luce59,McFadden73, Plackett75}: This model is defined by parameters $v_i\geq 0$ for $i\in N$. $v_0\geq 0$ denotes the parameter for the outside option.
 The probability that a customer chooses product $i$ from assortment $S$ is proportional to $v_i$.
 Formally,

-\emph{Previous results for MNL optimization:} The assortment optimization problem under MNL choice is very well studied.
-Notice that the objective in this problem is non-monotone (and not submodular). \cite{talluri} showed that the unconstrained problem can be solved optimally and the optimal solution includes all products above a price threshold. \cite{rusmevichientong2010dynamic} gave a polynomial time algorithm for the cardinality constrained problem. \cite{davis2013assortment} and \cite{avadhanula2016tightness} showed that the MNL optimization problem can solved optimally in polynomial time under totally unimodular constraints (TUM). \cite{desir2014near} showed that the budget constrained version\footnote{Budget/knapsack constraints are called \emph{capacity} constraints in the assortment optimization literature.} is NP hard and they gave a FPTAS for the problem.
+\emph{Previous results for assortment optimization:} The assortment optimization problem under MNL choice is very well studied.
+Notice that the objective in this problem is non-monotone (and not submodular). \citet{talluri} showed that the unconstrained problem can be solved optimally and the optimal solution includes all products above a price threshold. \citet{rusmevichientong2010dynamic} gave a polynomial time algorithm for the cardinality constrained problem. \citet{davis2013assortment} and \citet{avadhanula2016tightness} showed that the MNL optimization problem can solved optimally in polynomial time under totally unimodular constraints (TUM). \citet{desir2014near} showed that the budget constrained version is NP hard and they gave a FPTAS for the problem.

+{ \textbf{Mixture of MNL with Customization}~\citep{omar}: Consider a population given by $m$ types of customers.
+Each customer chooses according to a MNL choice model that depends on their type.
+The choice model of the population is described by a Mixture of MNLs -- MMNL choice model \citep{mcfadden2000mixed}.
+Customer type is revealed on arrival and we offer a \emph{customized} assortment based on the type.
+An offered assortment can be any subset of the products that we keep in our selection and suppose that we can keep at most $k$ different products in the selection.
+Suppose that a random customer is type $j\in[m]$ with probability $\alpha_j$.
+Thus, we would like to select at most $k$ products to maximize,